-Among A-type bulbs, the type used for lamps and other applications, not all LEDs are good at emitting light in all directions.
+Among A-type bulbs, the type used for lamps and other applications, not all LEDs are good at casting light in all directions.
 The shapes may be unusual and the bulbs can be heavier.
-And LEDs can be expensive although prices have been going down.
+And LEDs can be expensive although prices keep going down.
 As prices drop payback time shortens.

-Buying LEDs and CFLs is a little more complicated than just grabbing a familiar incandescent off the rack.
-But labeling requirements should make it easier for you to find more energy-efficient choices.
+Buying LEDs and CFLs is more complicated than just grabbing an incandescent off the shelf, but most incandescents have been phased out and are no longer sold.
+The Lighting Facts label on the back of the LED or CFL box makes it easier for you to choose.
 Here are the features to consider.

 Not every CFL or LED should be used in every type of light fixture so check the information on the package before buying one for a specific application.
 For example, not all CFLs and LEDs are intended for use in ceiling fans in which the bulb hangs down.
-You can, however, use newer bulbs in some vintage fixtures.
-For example, you can replace a 60-watt incandescent with a 13-to-15 watt CFL.
+You can, however, use energy-saving bulbs in some vintage fixtures.

 Lighting Facts label

 A Lighting Facts label must appear on the packages of most lightbulbs.
-It shows brightness, energy use, estimated energy costs, expected life, light color in kelvins, and, for CFLs, a reminder that the bulb contains mercury.
+It indicates brightness, energy use, estimated energy costs, expected life, light color , and, for CFLs, a reminder that the bulb contains mercury.

 Works in fully enclosed fixture